 The SystemC simulation engine behaves as a cooperative, non-preemptive multi-tasks system.
-Any thread in the system must stop execution after a given time, in order to allow the other threds to execute.
+Any thread in the system must stop execution after a given time, in order to allow the other threads to execute.
 With the proposed approach, a TLM-T initiator will never stop if it does not execute blocking communication (such as a processor that has all code and data in the L1 caches).
-This can block the simulation.